Semi-classical approximations based on Bohmian mechanics: Gravity

 \subsection{Canonical quantum gravity}

-In canonical quantum gravity, the state vector is a functional of a spatial metric $h_{ij}({\bf x})$ on a 3-dimensional manifold and the matter degrees of freedom, say a scalar field $\phi({\bf x})$.
-The wave functional is static and merely satisfies the constraints \cite{kiefer04}: \be {\mathcal H} \Psi(h,\phi) = 0 \,, \en \be {\mathcal H}_i \Psi(h,\phi) = 0 \,. \en Their explicit forms are not important here.
-The latter constraint expresses the fact that the wave functional is invariant under infinitesimal diffeomorphisms of 3-space.
+In canonical quantum gravity, the state vector is a functional of a spatial metric $h_{ij}({\bf x})$ on a 3-dimensional manifold and the matter degrees of freedom, say a scalar field $\varphi({\bf x})$.
+The wave functional is static and merely satisfies the constraints \cite{kiefer04}: \be {\mathcal H} \Psi(h,\vp) = 0 \,, \en \be {\mathcal H}_i \Psi(h,\vp) = 0\,, \quad i=1,2,3 \,. \en Their explicit forms are not important here.
+The latter constraints express the fact that the wave functional is invariant under infinitesimal diffeomorphisms of 3-space (i.e., spatial coordinate transformations).
 The former equation is the Wheeler-DeWitt equation.
 It is believed that this equation contains the dynamical content of the theory.
 However, it is as yet not clear how this dynamical content should be extracted.
 This is the problem of time \cite{kuchar92,kiefer04}.

-In the Bohmian approach, there is an actual 3-metric and a scalar field, whose dynamics depends on the wave function \cite{shtanov96,goldstein04,pinto-neto05}.
-The dynamics expresses how the Bohmian configuration changes along a succession of 3-dimensional space-like surfaces.{\footnote{The succession of the surfaces is determined by the lapse function and different choices of lapse function lead to a different Bohmian dynamics.
+In the Bohmian theory, there is an actual 3-metric and a scalar field, whose dynamics depends on the wave function \cite{shtanov96,goldstein04,pinto-neto05a,pinto-neto19}.
+The dynamics expresses how the Bohmian configuration changes along a succession of 3-dimensional space-like surfaces, which forms a foliation of space-time.{\footnote{The succession of the surfaces is determined by the lapse function and different choices of lapse function lead to a different Bohmian dynamics.
 This is analogous to the fact that in Minkowski space-time, the Bohmian dynamics (at least in the usual formulation) depends on the choice of a preferred reference frame or foliation.}} Although the wave function is stationary, the Bohmian configuration will change along these surfaces for generic wave functions.
-This is how the Bohmian approach solves the problem of time.
+This is how the Bohmian theory solves the problem of time.